 More complications of diabetes

-- Amputations: Diabetes-related damage to blood vessels and nerves, especially in the feet, can lead to serious, hard-to-treat infections, sometimes necessitating amputation, according to the CDC.
+- Amputations: Diabetes-related damage to blood vessels and nerves, especially in your feet, can lead to serious, hard-to-treat infections, sometimes necessitating amputation.

 - Bladder problems.
 Blood vessels and nerves damaged by high blood sugar are associated with urine retention and leakage.
 People with diabetes are also at increased risk for bladder and kidney infections.